Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

 Two Fertilizer Groups – Chemical and Organic Plant Food

-Fertilizers are divided into two groups – chemical and organic.
+Fertilizers are divided into two groups – chemical and organic fertilizers.
 Each group has advantages and disadvantages.

-Chemical fertilizers are quick acting and cheap.
-In addition they are made according to a definite formula.
+Chemical fertilizers sometimes called synthetic fertilizers are quick acting and cheap.
+In addition, they are made according to a definite formula.

-When you buy one you know exactly the percentage of nitrogen, phosphoric acid, and potash in each bag and whether or not it contains trace minerals.
+When you buy one you know exactly the percentage of nitrogen, phosphoric acid, and potash in each 50-pound bag of fertilizer and whether or not it contains trace minerals.

 Under the trade name on each fertilizer bag or bottle will be three numbers, for instance, 5-10-5.

-The first number indicates the percentage of nitrogen, the second of phosphoric acid, and the third of potash.
+The first number indicates the percentage of nitrogen, the second number of phosphoric acid, and the third number of potash.

 Thus, you can easily select a fertilizer that is high in whatever your plant particularly needs.

-Chemical fertilizers must be applied strictly according to the directions on the sack.
-An overdose can burn a lawn or plant or even cause it to die.
+An overdose of chemical fertilizers can burn a lawn or green leaves on a plant or even cause them to die.